How to wire up Fathom Analytics in a SvelteKit app

 Environment variables in SvelteKit

-Your Fathom site ID needs to be exposed to the client for tracking to work.
+Your Fathom site ID must be exposed to the client for tracking to work.
 There is no harm in hard-wiring this ID in your code, but it is better to move it into an environment variable as shown here:

 <script>